cthae/Adobe-Launch-Debugger/README.md

 * [x] Allow the underscore in the field names.
 * [x] Small reporting improvements.
 * [x] Release v1.05.
+* [ ] Web SDK: surface the Edge config ids for every request, make them visible just like AA Report Suites.
+* [ ] Replace the counter of PVs and links with AA calls and WebSDK calls
 * [ ] Improve autodebugging for web sdk: indicate when linkClicks will be treated as pageviews in AA due to the web fields set.
 * [ ] Hesitant: Add the logic similar to switch to parse the environments from the opened Launch page.
 This is a flimsy logic though.
 Will break often, just like it does in switch.
 * [ ] Hesitant: Find an elegant way to inject a library.
 Should probably be one/domain.
 To avoid doing it globally.
 Maybe not...